Padre Pio: Miracle Man: Plot

-1968: in San Giovanni Rotondo, Apulia, the old Padre Pio is dying, seriously ill.
-During the night, there comes a mysterious Cardinal, who seems to come just to disturb Padre Pio and taunt him with all the shortcomings of the friar during his lifetime.
-Padre Pio then captures the moment to tell all his secrets, starting from childhood.
+On 22 September 1968, the old Padre Pio is about to die in San Giovanni Rotondo, Apulia.
+Shortly after midnight, a mysterious Cardinal arrives come to disturb Padre Pio and taunt him with all the shortcomings of the friar during his lifetime, especially during the 50th anniversary of Pio's stigmata.
+Padre Pio then takes the moment to tell the Cardinal about his consecrated life, starting from childhood.

-The young Francesco (Padre Pio), was born in a small town in Campania (Pietrelcina), and underwent talks with God, but he was also besieged and tormented by the Devil, who manifested himself in the shape of a black dog.
+In 1895, the 8-year-old Francesco (Padre Pio) encountered God for the first time in his hometown of Campania (Pietrelcina).
+At the same time, he was also besieged and tormented by the Devil, who manifested himself in the shape of a black dog.
 After a few miracles, Francesco became a novice and went first to Molise, then to Pietrelcina (his hometown), and then to San Giovanni Rotondo.
 He also received the stigmata from God for his faithfulness, and in a convent in Apulia he decided to stay for life.
-Immediately, his fame grows throughout Italy, but the Vatican thinks that the stigmata are false, and condemns Padre Pio.
-But the crowd of faithful is growing, and at the end of the story the Pope decides to change his mind.
+Immediately, his fame grows throughout Italy, but the Vatican thinks that the stigmata are false and condemns Padre Pio.
+But the crowd of faithful is growing, and at the end of the story, the Pope decides to change his mind.